Are you thinking of living in Old Greenwich, CT? Old Greenwich is a charming neighborhood in Greenwich, CT.

 The mean travel time to work for Old Greenwich residents is 38 minutes.
 Compare this to overall Connecticut where the average time to work is 27 minutes.

-What the Closest Metro North Train Station to Old Greenwich, CT?
+What is the Closest Metro North Train Station to Old Greenwich, CT?

 Old Greenwich Metro North Train Station is the closest train station for Old Greenwich residents.
 If you live south of Post road, you can walk to the Old Greenwich train station.